JZtoper/HGMamba-Net/README.md

 # HGMamba-Net
-The environment configuration can be referred to as nnUnet and Umamba.
-Simply replace the relevant file packages.
+The environment configuration can be referred to as that of U-mamba.